cybroslabs/ouro-api-shared/gen/markdown/enum-io-clbs-openhes-models-common-fielddatatype.md

 # Enum: io.clbs.openhes.models.common.FieldDataType

-Enum representing the field data type.
+Defines the data type of the field.

 ## Options